apocalypse-revelation/Railway-Ticketing-System/README.md

 # Railway-Ticketing-System
-it is a very simple programme code by Clion for c++
+##it is a very simple programme code by Clion for c++,display on console screen.